-As described in the Introduction section, the goal of adiabatic elimination is to find the slow dynamics on an invariant manifold.
-For linear equations such as a Lindblad equation, an invariant manifold is characterized by the (right) eigenoperators of the generator ($\mathcal{L}_{\rm tot}$ in Eq.$\,$(\ref{eq:AE_master})) whose eigenvalue has real part close to zero.
+As described in the introduction section, the goal of adiabatic elimination is to find the slow dynamics on the invariant manifold.
+For linear equations such as a Lindblad equation, an invariant manifold is characterized by the (right) eigenoperators of the generator $\mathcal{L}_{\rm tot}$ in Eq.$\,$(\ref{eq:AE_master}) whose eigenvalues have real part close to zero.
 Such a subspace is preserved by the operation of $\mathcal{L}_{\rm tot}$ and thus is invariant with respect to the time evolution map.
-We note that, when $\mathcal{L}_{\rm int}$ is nonzero, an invariant manifold does not exactly coincide with the slow sub-system $\mathscr{H}_B$ because of correlations building up between fast and slow sub-systems (see Sec.$\,$\ref{sec:diss} for detailed discussions).
-To describe the slow dynamics, we parametrize the degrees of freedom on an invariant manifold.
+We note that, when $\mathcal{L}_{\rm int}$ is nonzero, an invariant manifold does not exactly coincide with the slow sub-system $\mathscr{H}_B$ because of correlations building up on the invariant manifold (see Sec.$\,$\ref{sec:diss} for detailed discussions).

+To describe the slow dynamics, we should parametrize the degrees of freedom on the invariant manifold.
 Following \cite{Azouit17}, we use a density matrix for the parametrization.
 As a mathematical model reduction technique, there is no preference in that choice.
 In applications to physics, on the other hand, it is convenient to employ a parametrization that facilitates interpretation of the slow dynamics.
 A suitable representation in this regard is a density matrix, since most studies of open quantum systems have been based on it.
-We note that the partial trace ${\rm tr}_A (\rho)$, with ${\rm tr}_A$ the trace over $\mathscr{H}_A$, has commonly been used to represent the reduced system \cite{Breuer02,NielsenChuang}.
+We note that the partial trace ${\rm tr}_A (\rho)$, with ${\rm tr}_A$ the trace over $\mathscr{H}_A$, has commonly been used to represent the reduced state \cite{Breuer02,NielsenChuang}.
 This is a valid gauge choice, as far as the timescales are well separated (equivalently, $\epsilon \ll 1$).
 This choice plays a central role in the following discussions.
-For clear distinction, we denote the partial trace by $\rho_B = {\rm tr}_A (\rho)$ and general parametrization by $\rho_s$.
+For clear distinction, we denote the partial trace by $\rho_B = {\rm tr}_A (\rho)$ and general density matrix parametrization by $\rho_s$.